JpBaraky/JpBaraky/README.md

-- 👋 Hi, I’m @JpBaraky
-- 👀 I’m interested in Game Desing and coding
+- 👋 Hi, I’m @JpBaraky, I am a Game Designer and Game Developer
+- 📃 Graduated in Digital Games
-- 🌱 I’m currently learning Unity and C#
+- 🌱 I’m currently working with Unity and C#
 - 💞️ I’m looking to collaborate on projects with others :D
+- 🧑🏻‍💻 Open for work, let's talk about your game
 - 📫 How to reach me at my email jp.baraky@gmail.com /https://catintheboxgames.itch.io/ catintheboxgames.com

 <!---